ysyk2021/managing-remote-teams-a-guide-to-building-and-leading-successful-virtual-teams/src/chapter-3.md

 In this chapter, we will explore the essential components of developing an effective remote team management strategy.
 By assessing your needs and goals, creating a plan based on shared values, and tailoring your approach to different types of remote teams and projects, you can build and lead successful virtual teams.

-Sub-chapter 1: Assessing Your Own Remote Team Management Needs and Goals
+Assessing Your Own Remote Team Management Needs and Goals
 ------------------------------------------------------------------------

 Before embarking on managing remote teams, it is crucial to assess your own needs and goals as a manager.
 This sub-chapter will guide you through the following steps: